Nov 18 2008

 • Green, Red & Yellow Peppers

-Avocados are rich in good fat and vitamin E, while whole and sprouted grains are rich in fiber.
+Avocados are rich in good fat and vitamin E, while many sprouted grains are rich in fiber.
 Both are good for your circulatory system.
-And what’s good for your blood flow, is great for your brain.
+And what's good for your blood flow, is great for your brain.
+Avoid gluten, however, since it can lead to brain fog.

 The Importance of Essential Fatty Acids